MatteoRomiti/lightning_study/src/README.md

 # Source Code

-Here you find python and R scripts, as well as jupyter notebooks and Rmd.
+Here you find python and scala scripts, as well as jupyter notebooks and Rmd.

 Each folder allows you to perform specific tasks in the pipeline and should be executed sequentially.